Hobbyists & Industry luminaries alike learn on every visit

 Inventor, Engineer - Chicago, Illinois

 A. Hi Chris.
-Anodizing is not dishwasher safe.
-Some hard anodized cookware now claims to be dishwasher safe but it is by virtue of additional non-stick coatings; and even then, many customers are complaining on Amazon that the life is short.
+Anodizing isn't dishwasher safe.
+Some hard anodized cookware now claims to be dishwasher safe but it is by virtue of additional non-stick coatings; and even then, many customers are complaining on Amazon that the life is short -- plus, hard anodizing will be gray not shiny.

-You already know the right finish for this device and have proven it to yourself, with just two problems remaining: excessive defects and high cost.
-Reducing the number of defects is the focus of today's quality assurance systems, and it will reduce the cost as well.
+You proven to yourself what the right finish is, wibutth two problems remain: excessive defects and high cost.
+Reducing the defects is the focus of today's quality assurance systems, and should substantially reduce the cost as well.

-Just personal opinion, but I remember buying rooftop carriers for my car for $19 ...
-I haven't seen that junk in decades.
-Instead we have Thule rooftop systems that start at $200+, with another $150 for this accessory, and $175 for that one.
-We are in an age of panache and if you offer a cheap but low quality, non-dishwasher-safe kitchen accessory, somebody else will copy it, add the pizazz, and bury you.
-And work is more fun when you can concentrate on keeping your product the best it can be rather than the cheapest.
+Just personal opinion, but I remember buying rooftop carriers for my car from K-Mart for $19; it's what everybody did ... then times changed, and I haven't seen that junk in decades.
+Instead we have Thule "rooftop systems" that start at over $200, with another $150 for one accessory, and $175 for another, etc. We are in an age/cycle of panache and if you offer a cheap, low quality, non-dishwasher-safe kitchen accessory, somebody will copy it, fix it, add pizazz, and sell it.
+Work is more fun when you can concentrate on keeping your product the best it can be rather than the cheapest.
+Again, only personal opinion, but take advantage of the times because they'll change :-)

 Regards,